 Sasha holds a Master's Degree in Journalism.
-She has studied holistic healing modalities around the world and has written about them extensively for over twenty-five years.
+She has studied holistic healing modalities around the world and has written about them extensively for almost thirty years.
 Sasha is originally from Moscow, Russia.
 In 1990, she started publishing the first Russian holistic magazine, which became a large national publication.
 Soon after, she opened the first health food store in Moscow.
 She wrote Anthology of The Inward Path, a book containing many articles and interviews with healers, progressive scientists, doctors and spiritual leaders from Russia and other countries.
 She traveled extensively in Asia, Europe and North America, researching and writing about various mind, body, and spiritual techniques.
 She was trained to teach the Buteyko Method by the founders of this method at Clinica Buteyko in Moscow.

 Since 1993, Sasha has been practicing various forms of meditation under the guidance of Tibetan Buddhist teachers.
 She has completed several short and long periods of intense practice.

-She has lived in the USA since 1998.
-In 2007, her husband, Thomas Fredricksen, became severely ill with asthma, which created another challenge for Sasha.
+In 2007, Sasha's husband, Thomas Fredricksen, became severely ill with asthma.
 Even though his disease was considered incurable, Dr. Buteyko's method successfully healed it.
 Sasha also applied Dr. Buteyko's approach.
-She was able to cure her headaches, serious kidney problem, pain in her joints and others health issues.
-In 2009, Sasha became a certified Buteyko Breathing Normalization Specialist.
-She was trained by medical doctors at Clinica Buteyko Moscow and Dr.Buteyko's family (L.Buteyko and A.Novozhilov M.D.)
+She was able to cure her headaches, serious kidney problems, pain in her joints, and other health issues.
+In 2009, Sasha became a certified Buteyko Buteyko Practitioner.
 For Sasha, the discoveries and the method of K.P.
 Buteyko M.D.became a unifying factor for all knowledge she acquired over the course of her life from various holistic and spiritual schools.

-Articles Written by Sasha Yakovleva:
+by Sasha Yakovleva